General

 #define CUDNN_PATCHLEVEL 7

-1. Enter the following commands to download the script file:
+1. Enter the following command to download the script file:

 Start-BitsTransfer -Source "http://init.ncloud.com/win_gpu/install_gpu.exe" -Destination "c:\install_gpu.exe"